mkubera/bc_computing_stash/assessments/social_media_literacy.md

 # Instructions

-This Assessment is done in groups, however, every task is done individually.
+This Assessment is done in groups.
+However, every task is done individually.

-1. First, work in groups of 5 (in your row).
+1. **First**, work in groups of 5 (in your row, in the classroom).
+1. **Second**, each member of the group:
+    * picks up 3 topics,
+    * researches them (reads about them & gathers information),
-1. Second, each member of the group picks up 3 topics, reads about them, and creates one forum topic (for each topic), writing about his/her findings.
-(The list of topics is below.)
+    * and (for each chosen topic) creates one forum topic, writing about his/her findings.
+    * (The list of topics is below.)
-1. Three, once having 15 forum threads, write at least one comment (forum post) about a member of your team created (not you), and discuss his/her findings.
+1. **Three**, once having 15 forum topics, every student writes at least one comment (forum post) in a chosen topic created by one of student's team members.
-1. Fourth, finally, have one of your team members (or you) create a new topic with the issue provided (you will find it at the end of this text).
-Discuss it among yourselves.
-Each student should write at least 1 post.
+1. **Fourth**, finally, one student in each group creates a new topic in which the group will be discussing the issue provided ([Issue: Advantages vs Disadvantages of Social Media for Society](#issue-advantages-vs-disadvantages-of-social-media-for-society)).
+All members of the group are expected to contribute to this forum topic on a weekly basis (finding new information, new articles, new videos, on the matter).
+For example, a UK newspaper reports on a malign usage of social media.
+A student writes about the article and adds a link to the article so others can read about it as well.
+Then, the group discusses it (on the forums).

 Describing your findings, try to use as professional language as possible.
 Always use your own words, but feel free to use quotations and links to other sources.